TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

     If you use a different name in Sonarr and Radarr just add them with a comma `BeyondHD - Jackett,BHD`.

 Don't forget to click on `Save Changes` !!!

+!!! note
+    After pasting the Emoji's ID in to the box you will notice that the leading colon will disappear nothing to worry about that's per design

 ------